wamuumu/hlf-events/NEW.md

 ---

-## 🔧 Network Operations
+### 🔧 Network Operations

 > [!IMPORTANT]
 > All scripts related to network operations must be executed from the `network/scripts/` directory.
+Furthermore, please refer to the [Script Reference](#-script-reference) section for detailed information about each script and its parameters.

 > [!NOTE]
-> In production, network operations might be a little tricky since they often require strict cooperation and coordination among all the network members.
+> In a production environment, network federated operations might be a little tricky since they often require strict cooperation and coordination among all the network members.

-### Initial Network Setup
+### 📦 Initial Network Setup

 > [!IMPORTANT]
-> Before proceeeding, a leader organization should be chosen, ensuring critical operations are executed only once.
+> Before proceeding, a leader organization should be chosen, ensuring critical operations are executed only once.

 #### Requirements Installation